BAKERIES, COFFEE, ICE CREAM & JUICE

 ●Casa Tua – 403 South Galena Street; 970-920-7277; casatua.com; Miami-based restaurant outpost; Italian; lovely outdoor patio.

-●Cloud 9 Alpine Bistro – 100 yards below Cloud Nine chair (on Aspen Highlands); 970-544-3063; old ski hut feel; views of Maroon Bells; popular lunch dish is osso bucco with ratatouille & roasted potatoes, soup & salad included.
+●Cloud 9 Alpine Bistro – 76 Boomerang Road (Top of Cloud 9 Lift, 100 yards below Cloud Nine chair on Aspen Highlands); 970-923-8715; soffiawardy.com/eat-drink/eat-by-city/aspen-colorado/cloud-9-alpine-bistro; old ski hut feel; views of Maroon Bells; popular lunch dish is osso bucco with ratatouille & roasted potatoes, soup & salad included.

-●Jimmy’s – 205 South Mill Street; 970-925-6020; jimmysaspen.com; walk in on Saturday night & see owner, Jimmy Yeager, violently twirling dance partner between tables for Latin dance night; only thing better than dance moves is crab cakes, meatloaf; known by locals for unreal bar menu, with great (Aspen) prices; specialties include mac & cheese.
+●Jimmy’s – 205 South Mill Street, #2; 970-925-6020; jimmysaspen.com; Saturday night traditionally Latin dance night; only thing better than dance moves is crab cakes, meatloaf; known by locals for unreal bar menu, with great (Aspen) prices; specialties include mac & cheese.

 ●Kenichi – 533 East Hopkins Avenue; 970-920-2212; kenichiaspen.com; popular sushi haunt.